FBR-600

 The Fast Breeder Reactor-600 (FBR-600) or Indian Fast Breeder Reactor (IFBR) or Commercial Fast Breeder Reactor (CFBR) is a 600-MWe fast breeder nuclear reactor design presently being designed as part of India's three-stage nuclear power programme to commercialise the Prototype Fast Breeder Reactor built at Kalpakkam.
 The Indira Gandhi Centre for Atomic Research (IGCAR) is responsible for the design of this reactor as a successor for Prototype Fast Breeder Reactor (PFBR).
 The 1st twin unit would come up within the BHAVINI premises at Madras Atomic Power Station at Kalpakkam, close to the PFBR site itself.

 Designed to "burn" a mixture of uranium oxide and plutonium oxide to generate 600 MWe of power each, current plans involve building six units, co-locating two at any given place.
 This arrangement would facilitate cost-rationalisation, using common auxiliaries to serve both reactors.

-Core loading of PFBR began on 4 March 2024 in the presence of Prime Minister Narendra Modi and will become operational by end of 2025.
+Core loading of PFBR began on 4 March 2024 in the presence of Prime Minister Narendra Modi.
+The announced start of operations by end of 2025 was delayed.